adshayanB/nba-analysis/README.md

 # Nba Analysis Project
-This project harnesses the nba-api to fetch NBA Stats.
+This project harnesses the nba-api to fetch NBA Stats.<br/>
-Documentation can be found here: https://pypi.org/project/nba-api/ This project is broken into four parts:<br/>
+Documentation can be found here: https://pypi.org/project/nba-api/<br/>
+This project is broken into four parts:<br/>
        &nbsp;&nbsp;&nbsp;  1.
 All Time Stats<br/>
        &nbsp;&nbsp;&nbsp;  2.
 Player Comparison<br/>